-- Care teams using patient records to identify those who may need outreach and assess behavioral health needs through multiple methods of connection.
+- Care teams use patient records to identify those who may need outreach and assess behavioral health needs through multiple methods of connection.

-- Rewarding care management team based on quality of care – care quality, patient experience, resource use and referrals – not volume of care.
-This global payment methodology differs from traditional primary care, which uses fee-for-service payments and third-party payer
+- Rewarding care management teams based on quality of care – care quality, patient experience, resource use and referrals – not volume of care.
+This global payment methodology differs from traditional primary care, which uses fee-for-service payments and a third-party payer.

 Featured Insights on High-Value Health Care